Fall 2006 - Hofstra University

 In Winter 2013, Max’s All Stars joined the Riverside Classic Unlimited League.
 The roster featured returning players Branden Gibson, Corey Orgias, Dave Seagers, Marvin Billups Jr and Patrick James.
 However, there were some big changes to the roster as Adrian “A-Butta” Walton, Alexus “Flex” Foyle, Giovanni McLean, Tyshawn “Body Wide” Valentine and Troy Whittington were added.
 However, only Whittington lasted the whole season and midway through Anthony Gill, Mike Orock and Troy Marcus joined the team.
 After struggling in the regular season, Max’s All Stars won two playoff games, knocking off the #1 seed and advancing all the way to the semifinals despite a constantly evolving roster.
 Max’s All Stars finished with a 4-4 record.

-In addition, the team traveled to Boston for the 14th Annual Full Court Charity Challenge in support of Nashoba Learning Group and The Lurie Center for Autism, charitable organizations which provide education, therapy and other services to individuals afflicted with autism.
+In addition, the team traveled to Boston for the 14th Annual Full Court Charity Challenge in support of the Nashoba Learning Group and the MGH Lurie Center for Autism, charitable organizations which provide education, therapy and other services to individuals afflicted with autism.
 BJ Warrington, Branden Gibson, Corey Orgias, Dave Seagers, Derrick Stanton, Patrick James, Reed Morgan and Troy Whittington led the team to the semifinals where they lost against the defending Corporate Division champions, Shire (who featured two members of the Villanova Wildcats 2009 Final Four team - Frank Tchuisi and Shane Clark).
 Max’s All Stars ended the one-day tournament with a 4-1 record while continuing a proud Hofstra Club Basketball tradition of traveling up to Boston and competing.

 In Spring 2013, Max's All Stars joined Harlem4Life.
 The roster featured returning players Corey Orgias, David Seagers, Marvin Billups Jr and Patrick James.
 Notable returning players Branden Gibson, Reed Morgan and Ronnie Worthen Jr all made guest appearances as well as Kevin Briggs of the Hudson Valley Kingz, Kevin Loiselle of the Windsor Express and Troy Marcus from Arkansas Tech.
 Some of NYC's biggest names such as Aaron "Problem" Williams, Anthony "Africa" Pimble, Darryl "Truck" Bryant, Kiwan Smith and Rob Thomas also played for Max's All Stars in Harlem4Life, helping the team reach the championship game and finish with a 7-2 record.